• Skip navigation

 Doctoral Projects

-Projects (Cohort 1)
+Projects by Doctoral Fellows (Cohort 1)

 Dissertation

-• worked out by Eyk Akansu
+• by Eyk Akansu

 • Cohort 1 (since 2022)

-Publicity of poetry in the GDR.
-The series Poesiealbum (1967 to 1989/90)
+Publicity of Poetry in the GDR: The Series Poesiealbum (1967 to 1989/90)

 Dissertation

-• worked out by Annette Becker
+• by Annette Becker

 • Cohort 1 (since 2022)